matrix-org/matrix.org/content/docs/chat_basics/matrix-for-im/_index.md

 You now have an account, and are using the web version of Element.
 We recommend you to [download the desktop version of Element](https://element.io/download), which makes following Matrix links much easier.
 If you don't want to download a desktop app you can carry on with the web version.
+Similarly, apps for smartphones and many other devices are available.
+You can browse them [here](@/ecosystem/clients/_index.md).

+Your account is identified by a unique handle called a Matrix ID.
+You can find it in the settings of Element by clicking the round avatar picture in the top left.
+It looks like `@thibiscus:matrix.org`, with an @ in the front and the address of your provider in the back.
+Exchange your Matrix ID with your friends so you can invite each other to chat!

 Now you can either decide to create a private group chat to experiment with and invite friends later, or join public rooms to participate in existing